VioletHarmon2002/weatherStationproject/docs/uxd/create_test.md

 # Create & Test

-# Create & Test

 ## Device and Material Specifications

 The Smart Weather Station is constructed using a custom-made wooden enclosure, crafted from sustainably sourced plywood.
-The specifications for the device and materials are as follows:

 - **Material**: 100% sustainably sourced plywood
   - **Left and Right Sides**: 20 cm length x 10 cm width